NeuralMatrix: Compute the Entire Neural Networks with Linear Matrix Operations for Efficient Inference

-For transformer-based Bert, as the related work NPE \cite{khan2021npe}, MA-BERT \cite{ming2022ma} uses Bert and NN-LUT \cite{yu2022nn}, I-BERT \cite{kim2021bert} use RoBERTa, we implement both the Bert and RoBERTa as the baselines.
-As the MA-BERT does not incoperate quantization, we compare the quantization with other related works.
-To ensure a fair comparison with related works, we constrain the additional parameters introduced by the proposed NeuralMatrix to be less than those introduced by NN-LUT, which reports the sizes of additional parameters among the related works.
-For the floating-point operations, the proposed NeuralMatrix has a 0.32\%, 0.20\%, 0.07\%, accuracy loss compared with the baseline and related work MA-BERT and NN-LUT but outperforms the related work NPE by 2.23\%.
-For the integer operations, we set I-BERT as the baseline, and the proposed NeuralMatrix has a 0.11\% accuracy loss compared with the baseline but outperforms the related work NN-LUT and NPE by 0.30\% and 0.85\%.
+For the transformer-based BERT, which is more computationally intensive, we compare the proposed \textit{NeuralMatrix} with related works that focus on optimizing computational efficiency.
+In addition to ONESA \cite{sun2024onesa}, we consider MA-BERT \cite{ming2022ma}, which uses BERT, and NN-LUT \cite{yu2022nn} and I-BERT \cite{kim2021bert}, which use RoBERTa.
+To ensure a fair comparison, we implement both BERT and RoBERTa as baselines.
+Since MA-BERT does not incorporate quantization, we compare our quantization results with those of other related works.
+Additionally, we constrain the extra parameters introduced by the proposed \textit{NeuralMatrix} to be smaller than those in NN-LUT (100KB).

+For FP32, \textit{NeuralMatrix} exhibits an average accuracy loss of 0.32\% compared to the RoBERTa baseline, while outperforming both NN-LUT and MA-BERT, which rely on neural network approximations, across five benchmarks.
+Moreover, compared to ONESA, which uses piecewise linear approximation, our approach improves average accuracy by 5.02\%.
+For INT8, using I-BERT as the baseline, \textit{NeuralMatrix} incurs an average accuracy loss of just 0.11\%, while outperforming NN-LUT in four benchmarks and improving average accuracy by 0.85\% compared to ONESA.

+In summary, for both CNN and transformer-based models, the proposed \textit{NeuralMatrix} exhibits a 0.11\% to 0.39\% reduction in accuracy compared to the baseline.
+When compared to related works that share the same efficiency design goals, \textit{NeuralMatrix} improves accuracy by 0.85\% to 5.02\%.
+Even when compared to methods that prioritize accuracy at the expense of additional computation costs, \textit{NeuralMatrix} can achieve better accuracy on occasional tasks.